 Elevate your Fleet Safety Program with Regular Vehicle Inspections

-The workers’ comp industry has seen a steady rise in company vehicle accidents over the past few years, making a robust fleet safety program even more important.
+The workers’ comp industry has seen a steady rise in company vehicle accidents over the past few years, making a robust fleet safety and vehicle inspections program even more important.
 In fact, a study by the National Council on Compensation Insurance (NCCI) found that claims for motor vehicle collisions increased by five percent between 2011 and 2016.
 These types of incidents can cost 80 to 100 percent more than the average claim because they often involve serious injuries – but employee health and safety is, of course, the primary concern.

 Many businesses own at least a handful of vehicles that their workers routinely use.
 If yours is one of them, it’s crucial to create an inspection and maintenance plan that will keep drivers secure behind the wheel.
 The best policies are proactive, as waiting for something to go wrong before taking action only ensures something will go wrong eventually.
 But what, exactly, is an effective fleet safety plan?

 What Is Fleet Safety?